natasgrandson/HOMEOWNERSHIP/README.md

 First owners: get a Voxel sculpture as a gift.

-2X meaning: interpret as you wish.
-Sell for double maybe?
+2X meaning: Here you get a present :)

 Goal: Help me buy a house for my mom.